bird-house/birdhouse-deploy/birdhouse/components/README.rst

   # do not remove the scheduler component from the stack yet or the next command will fail

   # recreate scheduler container for new AUTODEPLOY_PLATFORM_FREQUENCY to be effective
-  ./birdhouse-compose.sh stop scheduler && ./birdhouse-compose.sh rm -vf scheduler && ./birdhouse-compose.sh up -d
+  birdhouse compose stop scheduler && birdhouse compose rm -vf scheduler && birdhouse compose up -d

   # optionally edit env.local to remove the scheduler component from the stack
   # then remove the running scheduler container
-  ./birdhouse-compose.sh up -d --remove-orphans
+  birdhouse compose up -d --remove-orphans

 Monitoring